mrwanny/todolistkotlininterop/README.md

+# Todo List micro-service

+Experimental implementation of a Todo List restful service that uses:
-# Swagger generated server
+1. Swagger generated Java Spring controllers

-Spring Boot Server
+2. Kotlin for the service/business logic
+3. TinkerGraph as embedded in-memory database

 ## Overview